 Division of tasks

 Be flexible, take into account changing working hours.
-And here again applies: no assumptions, ask people how they see a job, if they can cope, and so on.
+And here again, applies: no assumptions, ask people how they see a job if they can cope, and so on.
 You might miss out on somebody who is still very eager and capable to work.

 Do not look down on the elderly ‘who can no longer follow it anyway’: appreciate each other, learn from each other.
 Older people will have a wealth of knowledge and experience that younger people, even young guns, can learn from.
 One example: an older and a young bull are standing on top of a hill, looking down a meadow full of grazing cows.
 The younger bull gets excited and starts running down saying come on let’s grab one.
 The older bull stays calm and says: relax, take it easy, we’ll grab them all!

-You see the benefits of age?
+Do you see the benefits of age?